inbo/git-course/src/workflow_rstudio.md

 Switch to existing topic branch:
 ![](./static/images/workflow_rstudio_3.png)

-Update the topic branch to make sure is is aligned with the remote master:
+Update the topic branch to make sure is is aligned with the remote main:
 In the Git shell, type:
 ```
-git pull origin master
+git pull origin main
 ```
 ![](./static/images/workflow_rstudio_4.png)